 Five Minutes With Festool – The TS55

 Let’s assume that we’ve just had a blade sharpened and we need to check the calibration between the cutting depth and the depth scale.
-Remember that when a blade is sharpened you invariably loose a small amount of the blade diameter.
-After one sharpen it may not be noticeable, but after two or three sharpens there can be a noticeable variation in your cutting depth.
+Remember that when a saw blade is sharpened, you invariably lose a small amount of the blade diameter.
+After one sharpen it may not be noticeable, but after two or three sharpens there can be a variation in your cutting depth.

 This method can also be used to fine tune the cutting depth if you’re using the saw on a different brand of guide rail, (not that I’d recommend that), as there can be a variation in the standard 5mm thickness between brands.